listx/listx_blog/post/2015-04-22-letter-word-frequency.md

 Happy hacking!

-[^ergo-arrival]: After I receive it and assemble it, I will post a review about it.
+[^ergo-arrival]: After I receive, assemble, and acclimate myself to it, I will post a review.